The Lightning Thief (musical): Musical numbers

+Recordings

-The Off-Broadway revival cast album was released on July 7, 2017.
+The off-Broadway original cast album was released on July 7, 2017.
 For a limited-time, Broadway Records offered a special package that included an official Lightning Thief T-shirt in addition to a physical copy of the cast album.

-A deluxe version of the Off-Broadway revival cast album was released on December 6, 2019.
+A deluxe version of the off-Broadway original cast album was released on December 6, 2019.
 The album contains 5 cut songs sung by members of the Broadway cast.

-A karaoke album was also released on December 6, containing the songs "Good Kid", "Killer Quest!", "My Grand Plan", "The Tree On The Hill", and "Bring On The Monsters".
+A karaoke album was released on the same day, containing the songs "Good Kid", "Killer Quest!", "My Grand Plan", "The Tree On The Hill", and "Bring On The Monsters".

+The original London cast recording was released digitally on November 7, 2025 and in CD format on December 5.
+It includes previously cut material that was re-added to the London production, and around 15 minutes of never-before-recorded material.

 Critical response

 The Lightning Thief: The Percy Jackson Musical received positive reviews from critics off-Broadway.
 Fern Siegel, for The Huffington Post, praised the musical for its dialogue, story and cast, calling it "a reminder that Off-Broadway is an important venue for musicals", while Raven Snook, for Time Out, describe it as "worthy of the gods".

 Frank Scheck, in reviewing the production for The Hollywood Reporter, wrote that the musical "proves far more enjoyable than the misbegotten 2010 film version or its 2013 sequel" and "also provides an excellent if irreverent introduction to Greek mythology that just might persuade some kids to dig deeper."

 The national tour received mostly positive reviews.
 Chris Jones, of The Chicago Tribune, wrote "the lively pop score has a distinct forward drive, a nice amount of musical diversity and a few terrific balladic showcases for the two top-drawer actor-singers in the show".

 The show opened on Broadway to widely negative reviews.
 Jesse Green, the co-chief theater critic for The New York Times, wrote, "it is both overblown and underproduced, filled with sentiments it can't support and effects it can't pull off".
 He criticized the show as having "all the charm of a tension headache".

 In its limited run at the University of Leeds the musical garnered positive reviews.
 Particular praise was given to the leads and strong direction and choreography.

+Rick Riordan admitted in 2017 that he had not seen the production himself, but was supportive of it based on fan feedback.